Plastic Dyeable Easter Eggs Are BACK In Stock!

-PPP team member, Laura, tried them out last year with her family and shared the details below.
+PPP team member, Laura, tried the dyeable eggs last year with her family and shared the details below.

 Prep your table with a tablecloth, newspaper, or whatever you have on hand.
 I used a poster board I had easily accessible.